Europe - St Petersburg

 For a comprehensive review of the Europe market, click below:

-St Petersburg is in northwest Russia, situated on the Neva River at the head of the Gulf of Finland on the Baltic Sea.
-With a population of more than 5 million in its metropolitan area, it is Russia’s second most important city, after Moscow.
-The city is mostly a leisure destination with high demand from May to September (with occupancies above 75%) in a normal year, particularly during the ‘white nights’ in June, and a low season during the winter months (with occupancy between 40% and 50% from November to March).
-St Petersburg is one of the hubs for large, government-driven international events.
+St Petersburg is in northwest Russia, nestled on the Neva River at the head of the Gulf of Finland on the Baltic Sea.
+Having a population of around 5.5 million in its metropolitan area in 2023, it is Russia’s second most populous city, after Moscow.
+In normal times, the city is mostly a leisure destination with high demand from May to September (with occupancies above 75.0%), particularly during the ‘white nights’ of June, and a low season during the winter months (with occupancy between 40.0% and 50.0% from November to March).
+St Petersburg is one of the main hubs for large, government-driven international events.

 In 2018, as a host city for several World Cup games, St Petersburg also benefitted from the boom in tourism from the tournament, albeit not to the same extent as Moscow.
-Curiously, this did not translate into additional room nights, and occupancy was down in both June and July, with the city finishing 2018 down almost two percentage points in occupancy compared to 2017.
-World Cup visitors were more rate-sensitive in St Petersburg than they appear to have been in Moscow, and the usual leisure demand that travels to the city for its ‘white nights’ were put off by the high rates and worries over how busy the city would be.
-Fortunately, the high rates achieved during the World Cup helped the city to achieve average rate growth of more than 20% (in rubles) in 2018 compared to 2017.
-The publicity during 2018 appears to have had a lasting impact, with the city achieving more than a 10% increase in occupancy and a relatively minor correction in rate, resulting in positive RevPAR growth in both rubles and euro, an impressive achievement for a year following the hosting of a World Cup.
+Hotels in the city appeared to have prioritised a rate strategy during the World Cup, translating to average rate growth of more than 20.0% (in rubles) in 2018 compared to 2017.
+Visitors, however, were more price-sensitive in St Petersburg than they appear to have been in Moscow.
+The usual leisure demand for the ‘white nights’ was discouraged by the high rates and how busy the city would be.
+Consequently, this did not translate into additional room nights; occupancy was down in both June and July, with the city finishing 2018 down almost two percentage points in occupancy compared to 2017.
+The event and its publicity appeared to have had a lasting impact, with the city achieving an increase in occupancy of more than 10.0% and a relatively minor correction in average rate, resulting in positive RevPAR growth in both rubles and euro, an impressive achievement for a year following the hosting of a World Cup.

-In 2021, St Petersburg saw an exemplary recovery, with occupancy above 40%, one of the best of the major European cities.
+In 2021, St Petersburg saw an exemplary recovery, with occupancy above 40.0%, one of the best of the major European cities.
 The annual performance was bolstered by the International Economic Forum (SPIEF) which was one of the first major face-to-face events to take place since the onset of the pandemic.
 The event was attended by more than 13,500 participants from 141 countries over four days in June.
-2021 average rates finished the year around 50% above 2020, both in local currency and euro.
-The start of the war in February 2022 and the international sanctions put in place resulted in a decline in international visitation to the city for the year 2022.
-Volume remained in line with that of 2021 and at about two thirds of pre-pandemic levels, although further rate growth resulted in a RevPAR recovery to around 90% of the 2019 RevPAR.
+Both occupancy and average rates were nearly double 2020 levels in that month and while occupancy and RevPAR were still below 2019 levels, it is worth noting that the average rate was significantly above that of June 2019.
+The start of the war between Russia and the Ukraine in February 2022 and the international sanctions that resulted from it have heavily impacted the hospitality industry in St Petersburg due to the decrease in international visitation to the city.
+Volume increased in 2023 were offset by a decrease in average rates, leading to a broadly flat RevPAR for the year.

 Change In Value For Market: (€Euro)